 Direct traffic.
 Traffic that comes from other sources, including when someone types in your URL.

 Return on ad spend (ROAS).
 How much money you make in sales/conversions from ads after accounting for the money you spent on the ads.
+It's a little leap from traditional ROI, and that could help you make the case for a boost to your budget.

 Cost-per-click (CPC).
 The cost of the average click generated from a PPC campaign.